FortranVBA/DAP9/README.md

 This application is intented for local execution and shall not be used as such in production !
 The current image upload system is not designed to prevent malicious file upload to the server.

-## Installation
+## Installation and first launch

 This locally-executable application can be installed and executed from [http://localhost:8000/](http://localhost:8000/) using the following steps.

 1. Clone this repository using $ git clone `https://github.com/FortranVBA/DAP9.git` (you can also download the code using [as a zip file](https://github.com/FortranVBA/DAP9/archive/refs/heads/main.zip))
-2. Move to the application root folder with `$ cd DAP9`
+2. Move to the application root folder.
-3. Create a virtual environment for the project with `$ py -m venv env` on windows or `$ python3 -m venv env` on macos or linux.
+3. Create a virtual environment for the project with `$ py -m venv .venv` on windows or `$ python3 -m venv .venv` on macos or linux.
-4. Activate the virtual environment with `$ env\Scripts\activate` on windows or `$ source env/bin/activate` on macos or linux.
+4. Activate the virtual environment with `$ .venv\Scripts\activate` on windows or `$ source .venv/bin/activate` on macos or linux.
 5. Install project dependencies with `$ pip install -r requirements.txt`
-6. Create and populate the project database with `$ python manage.py create_db`
-7. Run the server with `$ python manage.py runserver`
+6. Run the server with `$ python manage.py runserver`

-When the server is running after step 7 of the procedure, the LITReview application can be used with the following base URL: http://localhost:8000/.
+When the server is running after step 6 of the procedure, the LITReview application can be used with the following base URL: http://localhost:8000/.

-Steps 1-3 and 5-6 are only required for initial installation.
-For subsequent launches of the application, you only have to execute steps 4 and 7 from the root folder of the project.

 ## Usage with user profiles

+For subsequent launches of the application, you only have to execute the following steps from the root folder of the project:
+1. Activate the virtual environment with `$ .venv\Scripts\activate` on windows or `$ source .venv/bin/activate` on macos or linux.
+2. Run the server with `$ python manage.py runserver`

 One you have launched the server, the main application entry point can be reached by visiting [http://localhost:8000/](http://localhost:8000/).